appsody/appsody-operator/doc/user-guide.md

 ### Labels

-By default, the operator adds the following labels into all resources created for an `AppsodyApplication` CR: `app.kubernetes.io/name`, `app.kubernetes.io/managed-by`, `app.appsody.dev/stack` and `app.kubernetes.io/version` (only when `version` is defined).
+By default, the operator adds the following labels into all resources created for an `AppsodyApplication` CR: `app.kubernetes.io/name`, `app.kubernetes.io/managed-by`, `app.kubernetes.io/version` (when `version` is defined) and `stack.appsody.dev/id` (when `stack` is defined).
 You can set new labels in addition to the pre-existing ones or overwrite them, excluding the `app.kubernetes.io/name` label.
 To set labels, specify them in your CR as key/value pairs.

 ```yaml
 apiVersion: appsody.dev/v1beta1